mstrens/oXs_on_RP2040/README.md

 ### To use some sequencers, it requires to configure oXs in order to get Rc channels.

-### To log data's on a SD card, you must build another module with another RP2040: see oXs_logger project
+### To log data's on a SD card, you must also build another module with another RP2040: see oXs_logger project

 Each function (telemetry/PWM/SBUS/logger/sequencer) can be used alone or combined with the others.